dave-lloyd/Get-EnvironmentReport/README.md

     Guest Name - guestname at the OS level - requires that VMwareTools be running.

 ### VMs - Information included for "Detailed" report type - all the info in the Summary option, plus the following :
-    MemoryReservation - whether VM has a memory reservation and if so, what size.
-No reservation = 0 MemoryLimit - whether VM has a memory limit and if so, what size. -1 = no limit.
-    CPUReservation - whether VM has a CPU reservation and if so, what size.
-No reservation = 0 CPULimit - whether VM has a CPU limit and if so, what size. -1 = no limit.
     IP Address(es) - requires VMwareTools be running.
     Guest OS ID - VMware ID for the OS type
     VMware Tools status